raycast/extensions/extensions/easydict/README.md

 <p>

-Note that when this option is enabled, voice messages will be played automatically only if the content of the query is determined to be `good`, `look for`, `query`, etc. For other query contents, you can use the shortcut key `Cmd + S` to play audio.
+Note that when this option is started, the voice will be played only when the query is judged to be `is_Word` and in English, e.g. `good`, `look for`, etc. For other queries, the voice can be played with the shortcut `Cmd + S`.

-Play audio content: English words are preferred to be pronounced in an online youdao dictionary, while others are pronounced using Youdao Translation's TTS service.
-Long text playback uses the say shell command.
+The content of playing voice: English words are pronounced by the online Youdao dictionary first, and other words are pronounced by the TTS service of Youdao translation.
+For long text playback, use the say command.

 </p>